jamesgolick/scala-resque-worker/README.markdown

 Grab the latest jar from the Downloads section, and all the dependencies from lib and create some kind of script to setup all the classpath nonsense and stuff.
 Once you have that, you can either put a config file in /etc/resque.conf or use the CONFIG environment variable to point to a custom location.
 If you don't provide a config file, it'll assume that redis is running locally.

-In the config file, there are currently three parameters:
+In the config file, there are currently four parameters:

   redis.host   = "some.host"
   redis.port   = 12345
-  queue      = "the queue to listen on"
+  queue	       = "the queue to listen on" performables = ["com.myco.MyJob"]

-You can also set the queue with the QUEUE environment variable.
+You can also set the queue with the QUEUE environment variable, and the performables with the PERFORMABLES env var.
+Performables must be a comma separated list of full paths to your performable classes.

 There's an example config file in the examples directory.